SmileyEmmaLu/20PercentProject/README.md

 * This should get rid of most of the red imports, execpt for **.services**.
 In order to get rid of all of the red, you cand go into your `build.gradle` file and copy the following name under descrepencies.
 This is a link that you can use to download the library for [services](https://mvnrepository.com/artifact/com.google.apis/google-api-services-calendar/v3-rev305-1.23.0).

 ![images](services.png)
+* Insert this file into your library (refer back to 3rd bullet point).
+This should get rid of all of the errors in the setup code.

 ## Using Canvas API:
 URL: https://canvas.instructure.com/doc/api/courses.html